 CiES senders outputting 0-4.6V, therefore the function of this Signal Conditioner is not needed and can be removed.
-However, you can't just plug J6 and P7 together and have it work.
-You have to rearrange the pins on P7 to match up J6.
+However, you cannot just plug J6 and P7 together and have it work.
+You must rearrange the pins on P7 to match up J6.